Louise Mc Grath

 My lab already owns a fuel cell car kit which requires hydrogen gas from water to run, which is pretty cool.
 If I win, I would be using the money to buy a cool battery demo kit because batteries are just as cool as fuel cells.
 This is something I would like to show people, because a friend once told me before that batteries are boring… Of course I was shocked by that!
 So the money would be well spent buying a cool demo kit, as I would like to use the kit to encourage kids to look into batteries and maybe find a career with them some day!

-If I happen to buy a kit and have money left over, then I will donate the remaining money to the Tyndall Makerspace.
-The Makerspace organises a lot of outreach activities, some which I have been proud to take part in.
-It encourages people to be inventive and to think outside the box.
-It helps unleash your creative spirit which I think is important too!
+If I happen to buy a kit and have money left over, then I will donate the remaining money to my outreach officer, as she spends a lot of time organising events and activities, which I have been proud to take part in.
+She can use the money to buy any demonstration kits she would like!

 How would you describe yourself in 3 words?